-Apple Device Recalls
+Apple Recalls

-Mac mini Service Program for No Power Issue
+Mac mini No Power Repair Program

 Apple has determined that certain Mac mini units manufactured between 2023-2024 may experience a no power issue.
 Affected units will be repaired free of charge.